De-Identification, Anonymization, Redaction Toolkit Services

 Use Case 2: Clinical Research Reporting:

-There are many research programs that require researchers to track a specific disease and treatment.
-For example, a researcher studying diabetes outcomes will require labs, medications, approximate timelines but does not require the identity of the individual.
+There are many research programs that require researchers to track specific diseases and treatments.
+For example, a researcher studying diabetes outcomes will require labs, medications, approximate timelines but will not require the identity of the individual.
 This requires PII/PHI to be de-identified and then submitted to the researcher.

 Use Case 4: Quality Improvement Initiatives

-Quality improvement initiatives different from clinical research programs that are measuring treatment effectiveness, patient outcomes require line level granular data without identifiable information and de-identification is necessary before submission to these quality improvement programs.
+Quality improvement initiatives that focus on patient outcomes require line level granular data without identifiable information.
+De-identification is necessary before submission to these quality improvement programs.

 Use Cases for Anonymization

-Federal agencies collect data from the states and perform analysis and publish common data sets such as disease prevalence statistics that are an open data set and can be used by the public.
-This requires anonymization of the data without reidentification risk.
+Federal agencies collect data to perform analysis and publish common data sets such as disease prevalence statistics in open data sets that can be used by the public.
+This requires anonymization of the data without re-identification risk.

 Use Case 2: Datasets Released to Global Researchers:

-Hospitals, aggregators, agencies may wish to release certain datasets to global researchers to enable innovations and studies.
-These data sets cannot have any reidentification risk and will require anonymization of the data before making the data set and releasing it to the global research community.
+Hospitals, aggregators and agencies may wish to release certain datasets to global researchers to enable innovations and studies.
+These data sets cannot have any re-identification risk and will require anonymization of the data before compiling the data set and releasing it to the global research community.

-Many entities share data with third party analytics vendors to examine population analytics and trends and create interventions based on analytics etc. These situations do not require PHI/PII and the data set should avoid reidentification and hence anonymized data is required to be submitted to these vendors for analytics.
+Many entities share data with third-party analytics vendors to examine population analytics and trends and create interventions based on analytics etc. These situations do not require PHI/PII as these data sets should avoid re-identification making anonymized data the appropriate form to submit to these vendors for analytics.

 Use Cases Mapped to Services